-- Increased Land / Dwelling Supply: The proposed land area has the ability to supply the market with an additional 370 dwellings increasing capacity within a single -planned area.
-This provides not only the ability for the area to improve its responsiveness to growth demands but itself facilitate further growth within the area with an increase in overall competitiveness. - Additionally, this provides clear direction to the market regarding both its ability to meet future demand pressures and its provision through an efficient site location and size. - More Affordable Housing: The potential provision of additional feasible residential development capacity within the wider area is likely to have the impact on reducing counterfactual land values. - The proposed provision for Ngāti Koata housing is likely to have a direct, rather than market led, impact on the supply of housing at an affordable and social level. - A significant contributor to residential property values is the underlying land values impact by growth expectations and supply.
-The identification of additional residential land areas suitable for development is likely to reduce price pressure in the local and surrounding markets. - 3.
-Decreased Marginal Infrastructure Costs: Once again the opportunity to masterplan an area has the potential to bring with it, economies of scales and lower marginal infrastructure costs.
+Increased Land / Dwelling Supply: The proposed land area has the ability to supply the market with an additional 196 dwellings increasing capacity within a single masterplanned area.
+This provides not only the ability for the area to improve its responsiveness to growth demands but itself facilitate further growth within the area with an increase in overall competitiveness and efficiency due to the intensity of the proposed development.
+This is in keeping with one of the key purposes of the FastTrack Act of increasing overall housing supply (s19(d)(ii)).

+Additionally, this provides clear direction to the market regarding both its ability to meet future demand pressures and its provision through an efficient site location and size.

+2. More Affordable Housing: The potential provision of additional feasible residential development capacity within the wider area is likely to have the impact on reducing counterfactual land values.

+A significant contributor to residential property values is the underlying land values impact by growth expectations and supply.
+The identification of additional residential land areas suitable for development is likely to reduce price pressure in the local and surrounding markets.

+- 3. Decreased Marginal Infrastructure Costs: Once again the opportunity to masterplan an area has the potential to bring with it, economies of scales and lower marginal infrastructure costs.
 Additionally, the 'future provision and identification' of this area allows for the future proofing of the area and the community and private infrastructure requirements. - 4.
-Impact on Current Employment Levels: While Covid-19 has had a less significant impact on the general economy than initial estimated, it is clear that the next few years represent uncertain times with several crucial sectors likely to experience significant downturns and considerable restricting. - While the sectors that are likely to benefit directly by this proposed development are not necessarily the hardest 'hit' sectors of the economy, they do contribute substantially to overall community wellbeing and will support greater spend and general economic activity that in turn supports greater activity in the affected sectors.
+Impact on Current Employment Levels: While Covid-19 has had a less significant impact on the general economy than initial estimated, it is clear that the next few years represent uncertain times with several crucial sectors likely to experience significant downturns and considerable restricting.

+&lt;sup>8 COVID-19 Recovery (Fast-track Consenting) Act 2020

-While the sectors that are likely to benefit directly by this proposed development were initially less affected by the pandemic the impacts have been more recently felt throughout the development and construction industries.
-"After adjusting for seasonal effects, the construction industry had a \$1.8 billion sales fall, down (8.9 percent) from the June 2021 quarter".
+While the sectors that are likely to benefit directly by this proposed development are not necessarily the hardest 'hit' sectors of the economy, they do contribute substantially to overall community wellbeing and will support greater spend and general economic activity that in turn supports greater activity in the affected sectors.

 This supports a key FastTrack Act purpose of resulting in a public benefit through generating additional employment (s19(d)(i)).
-Additional employment opportunities contribute positively to improving income levels of many households in the Nelson, and therefore improve the economic, social and cultural wellbeing of both current and future generations (s19(b) of the Act).
+Additional employment opportunities contribute positively to improving income levels of many households in Rotorua, and therefore improve the economic, social and cultural wellbeing of both current and future generations (s19(b) of the Act).